John of Ruusbroec: Works

 In total, Ruysbroeck wrote twelve books, seven epistles, two hymns and a prayer.
 All were written in Middle Dutch.

 Around 1340, Ruysbroeck wrote his masterpiece, The Spiritual Espousals.
 The 36 surviving Dutch manuscripts, as well as translations into Latin and Middle High German, are evidence of the book's popularity.
 Some of the text was also translated into Middle English (via the Latin translation) as The Chastising of God's Children (which was later printed by Wynkyn de Worde).
 Around the same time, he also wrote a short treatise, The Sparkling Stone, which was also translated into Middle English.

 Ruysbroeck's most famous writings were composed during his time in Groenendaal.
-His longest and most popular work (surviving today in 42 manuscripts), The Spiritual Tabernacle was begun in Brussels but finished at Groenendaal, presumably early on in his time there.
+His longest and most popular work (surviving today in 42 manuscripts), The Spiritual Tabernacle, was begun in Brussels but finished at Groenendaal, presumably early on in his time there.
 Two brief works, The Christian Faith (an explanation of the Creed) and a treatise on The Four Temptations, also date from around the time of Ruysbroeck's arrival in Groenendaal.

 His later works include four writings to Margareta van Meerbeke, a Franciscan nun of Brussels.
-These are The Seven Enclosures (c1346-50), the first of his seven surviving letters, The Seven Rungs (c1359-60), and A Mirror of Eternal Blessedness.
+These are The Seven Enclosures (ca. 1346-50), the first of his seven surviving letters, The Seven Rungs (ca. 1359-60), and A Mirror of Eternal Blessedness.

-Around 1363 the Carthusians at Herne dispatched a deputation to Groenendaal presenting Ruysbroeck with questions on his first book, The Realm of Lovers.
+About 1363 the Carthusians at Herne dispatched a deputation to Groenendaal presenting Ruysbroeck with questions on his first book, The Realm of Lovers.
 Ruysbroeck went to Herne to clarify his teaching, and afterwards put this in writing in his work The Little Book of Enlightenment.

 Thought

 The treatise The Seven Steps of the Ladder of Spiritual Love is the one that is currently most-readily available.
 Of the various treatises preserved, the best-known and the most characteristic is that entitled The Spiritual Espousals.
 It is divided into three books, treating respectively of the active, the interior, and the contemplative life.

-Literally, Ruysbroeck wrote as the spirit moved him.
+Ruysbroeck wrote as the spirit moved him.
 He loved to wander and meditate in the solitude of the forest adjoining the cloister; he was accustomed to carry a tablet with him, and on this to jot down his thoughts as he felt inspired so to do.
-Late in life he was able to declare that he had never committed aught to writing save by the motion of the Holy Ghost.
+Late in life he declared that he had never committed aught to writing save by the motion of the Holy Ghost.

-In none of his treatises do we find anything like a complete or detailed account of his system; perhaps it would be correct to say that he himself was not conscious of elaborating any system.
+None of his treatises give anything like a complete or detailed account of his system; perhaps it would be correct to say that he himself was not conscious of elaborating any system.
 In his dogmatic writings he explains, illustrates, and enforces traditional teachings with remarkable force and lucidity.
 In his ascetic works, his favourite virtues are detachment, humility and charity; he loves to dwell on such themes as flight from the world, meditation upon the life of Christ, especially the passion, abandonment to the Divine Will, and an intense personal love of God.